MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/overview/automation-coe-strategy.md

 #### Bot Development Lifecycle

-- **Ideation** – The Automation Kit provides a process to create potential automation projects and an approval process to determine which automation projects need investments.
+- **Ideation**: The Automation Kit provides a process to create potential automation projects and an approval process to determine which automation projects need investments.
-- **Build** – The ALM Accelerator provides the ability to build a managed deployment of an RPA solution with versioning applied from solutions stored in source control.
+- **Build**: The ALM Accelerator provides the ability to build a managed deployment of an RPA solution with versioning applied from solutions stored in source control.
-- **Deploy** – The ALM Accelerator helps you configure and deploy solutions between the development, test, and production environments.
+- **Deploy**: The ALM Accelerator helps you configure and deploy solutions between the development, test, and production environments.
 The deployment process makes use of Azure DevOps and includes the ability to apply branching and merging to apply a source-controlled governance and a review process as a deployment progresses to production.

 #### ALM components

-- **Code Review** – Reviews for solutions in Azure DevOps with the ALM Accelerator.
+- **Code Review**: Reviews for solutions in Azure DevOps with the ALM Accelerator.
 The ALM Accelerator Azure DevOp extensions allow the solution to be unpacked and the script definition from the exported solution versions to be compared for changes side by side.
-- **Monitoring** – The Automation Kit provides a near real-time tracking process to measure the impact of deployed solutions.
+- **Monitoring**: The Automation Kit provides a near real-time tracking process to measure the impact of deployed solutions.
-- **Data Loss Prevention** – Determine the impact of DLP rules on deployed desktop flows using the Automation Kit.
+- **Data Loss Prevention**: Determine the impact of DLP rules on deployed desktop flows using the Automation Kit.
-- **Dashboard and Data ETL** – Synchronize data from multiple environments to a centralized dashboard to monitor the impact of deployed solutions.
+- **Dashboard and Data ETL**: Synchronize data from multiple environments to a centralized dashboard to monitor the impact of deployed solutions.

 ## Automation Maturity Model and the Automation Kit